 The county's financial position will likely remain stable due to long-term financial planning and adherence to formal fiscal policies.
+The fiscal 2021 budget represents a .04% increase over fiscal 2020.
+The budget has allocated use of fund balance of \$4.9 million; the majority of these monies assigned for one time capital improvement project expenses.
+The county maintains conservative budgeting assumptions, and year-end figures generally exceed budgetary expectations.

-Fiscal 2019 ended with a surplus of \$5.5 million, yielding available (committed, assigned, and unassigned) general fund balance of \$63.3 million (27.3% of revenues), which was consistent with projections.
-The county's reserves remain below the US median for Aa1-counties nationally (37%).
+Fiscal 2020 ended with a general fund balance of \$63.4 million (25.6% of revenues), which was consistent with projections.
+The county's reserves remain below the US median for Aa1-counties nationally (34%).
+Since May of 2020 the county has received \$22.2 million in total grant funding for coronavirus relief.

-Property taxes are the main source of revenues at 47.6%, and have been growing as a result of the county's increasing assessed value.
-Economically sensitive income taxes are the second largest source of operating revenues at 42.1%.
+Property taxes are the main source of revenues at 45.7%, and have been growing as a result of the county's increasing assessed value.
+Economically sensitive income taxes are the second largest source of operating revenues at 43.3%.
 The local income tax rate was raised to 3.17% in January 2020 from 3.0% in fiscal 2019, and remains slightly below the cap of 3.2%, which affords the county future operating flexibility.
-The increase will likely help offset declines in income tax revenues because of job losses from the coronavirus.